ksator/junos_monitoring_with_prometheus/README.md

 $ mkdir projects
 ```
 set environment variables
-The GOPATH variable indicates places to look for Go code
+- The GOPATH variable indicates places to look for Go code
-The GOROOT environment variable indicates the path you choosed to unpack the package
+- The GOROOT environment variable indicates the path you choosed to unpack the package
-The PATH environment variable specifies the directories in which the system will check when looking for commands (when a user types in a command without typing the whole path to the file on the command line)
+- The PATH environment variable specifies the directories in which the system will check when looking for commands (when a user types in a command without typing the whole path to the file on the command line)

 ```
 $ export GOPATH=$HOME/projects
 $ export GOROOT=/usr/local/go
 $ export PATH=$GOPATH/bin:$GOROOT/bin:$PATH
 ```
-Display the value of env variables
+Display the value of environment variables
 ```
 $ printenv
 $ echo $HOME